Tag Archive for: candid

 I am now booking for the 2017 wedding season and I travel all across the country.
 I’m looking forward to the new smiles and faces I’ll meet and photograph in the new year.
 Wishing you all a fantastic new year ahead! -M

-As the final hours of 2015 countdown, I find myself looking back on my wedding photos from this past year with a lot of gratitude.
-I feel fortunate to have been able to document my wedding clients on their special day.
-I have a lot of fun doing what I do and I am thankful for their support.
 This past year I traveled all over southwest Montana to photograph weddings.
 Each new venue set the stage for me to explore and get creative documenting candid moments that told the story of my client’s wedding day.
 This past wedding season kept me busy.
 I was on a quest for good light and color.
 The changing outdoor color schemes of the seasons were my muse at the moment.
-Here are a few of my favorite wedding images that I made in the past year.
-Now booking for the 2016 wedding season.
-I’m looking forward to the new smiles and faces I’ll meet and photograph in the new year.
-Happy holidays everyone! -Mike Greener

 Big Brothers Big Sisters of Gallatin County 2015 Holiday Party Photos

-As a young business owner, I believe it’s important to give back my time and skill sets to enrich and benefit my community.
-It was one of the many things I took pride in over the last decade photographing for community newspapers across the company.
-Telling the stories of others in my community.
-It is one of my passions.
-Now as a full-time self-employed wedding, editorial, and commercial photographer, opportunities to interact with the public, like my time working as a journalist, don’t come around as much.
-Supporting and donating my photography skill set to benefit local non-for-profits is a service I am grateful to provide.
+As a business owner, I believe it’s important to give back to enrich and benefit my community.
+It was one of the many things I took pride in over the last decade while photographing at community newspapers across the country.
+Telling the stories of others in my community is one of my passions.

-About week before the Big Brothers Big Sisters of Gallatin County‘s 2015 holiday party for the kids, their families and the mentors of the program, I was contacted by Valerie Erwin, Marketing and Outreach Coordinator of Big Brothers Big Sisters of Gallatin County.
-She was in a bind, short on time and needed a photographer to document the fun in photos at their annual holiday party.
-I was happy to help.
-I headed over to the Gallatin County Fairgrounds and set up my portable photo studio, setting the stage for the party attendees to have some fun.
+I headed over to the Gallatin County Fairgrounds and set up my portable photo studio.
+It set the stage for the party attendees to have some fun.
 This crowd was a hoot.
 I love documenting humans at play.
 We all had a great time and I came away with some fun photos from the event.
 Here are some favorites.
 Happy to support such a great local organization.
 Merry Christmas everyone! -M

 I had the pleasure of documenting the wedding day of Julia & Peter out at Chico Hot Springs outside of Pray, Montana a few weeks back.
 These two were so much fun.
 The historic venue is located in the heart of Paradise Valley in a beautiful setting backed up towards Emigrant Peak.
 It’s a perfect place to tie-the-knot in Montana.
 These two lovebirds along with their friends and family took over the historic venue for a night of celebration, laughter and get down dancing.
 It was a wedding of mixed cultures and influences.
 I like how the bride and groom melded her family’s Jewish traditions together with their own style to make a wedding celebration all their own.
 After the walk down the aisle and the family toasts to the newlyweds, the whole wedding party took to the dance floor in force.
 Such great energy from the lot.
 I had a great time documenting their special day.
 My congrats to the newlyweds! -M